oxcodingcourse/oxcodingcourse.github.com/session2_notes.md

 ### Make your page look better

-Try messing around with your css to make your page look a bit better.
+Try experimenting with your css to make your page look a bit better.
 The following resources might be useful:
 - [HTMLDog css tutorials](http://www.htmldog.com/guides/cssbeginner/) worth a skim to find out a bit more about css
 - [CSS ZenGarden](http://www.csszengarden.com/) - all the different designs here use exactly the same html.
 A bit over-the-top but shows what can be done with css.